arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ### Searching Unsorted Arrays

 It is sometimes necessary to search an array for a specified value.
-If the value is there, it's index is generally what is returned.
+If the value is there, its index is generally what is returned.
 If the array isn't sorted, this can be a painfully slow procedure, as it is necessary to simply iterate through the array, one element at a time, looking for the specified value.
 This is called a sequential search:

 ```
 Sequential Search